projectatomic/ansible-role-osbs-master/README.md

 osbs-master
 ===========

-Main role for deploying OSBS - [OpenShift build service](https://github.com/projectatomic/osbs-client/), service for building layered Docker images.
+Role for deploying OpenShift master as part of OSBS - [OpenShift build service](https://github.com/projectatomic/osbs-client/), service for building layered Docker images.

-It performs the necessary configuration of Docker and OpenShift and optionally opens/closes OpenShift firewall port.
+It performs the necessary configuration OpenShift master, generates configuration for nodes, and opens/closes OpenShift firewall port.
 It also generates self-signed certificate that can be used by reverse proxy placed in front of the builder.

+The node configuration directories are tarred and copied to the ansible host where the [osbs-node role](https://github.com/projectatomic/ansible-role-osbs-node) can use them.

 This role is part of [ansible-osbs](https://github.com/projectatomic/ansible-osbs/) playbook for